MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

     - !tt 100                 - Time travel to the end of the trace

-- If <position> is #:#, where # are a hexadecimal numbers,it travels to that position.
+- If <position> is #:#, where # are a hexadecimal numbers, it travels to that position.
 If the number after : is omitted, it's defaulted to zero.
     - !tt 1A0:                - Time travel to position 1A0:0
     - !tt 1A0:0               - Time travel to position 1A0:0
     - !tt 1A0:12F             - Time travel to position 1A0:12F